reasonwithoutrestraint/site/mkdocs/docs/Summaries/Michael Smith, The Moral Problem.md

 1. Moral judgments express a belief about an objective fact.
 2. If A judges that it is morally right X then he is motivated to X
-3. An agent is morivated to X only if he has some appropriate desire.
+3. An agent is motivated to X only if he has some appropriate desire.

 (1) suggests that moral judgments express beliefs.
 (2) and (3) suggest that moral judgments express desires.
 But, according to the standard Humean picture, beliefs and desires are distinct experiences, so this cannot be possible.
 This creates the Moral Problem, which is the organizing problem explaining much disagreement in metaethics.
 Different metaethical positions reject different claims in this dilemma.
 The expressivists deny (1), the externalists deny (2) and the non-Humeans deny (3).

 This books argues that we can accept (1) and (2) and much of the spirit of (3).
 The major sub-plot of the book concerns how much of the Humean theory of motivation can be rejected or accepted.
 The argument turns on a distinction between kinds of reasons: normative and motivating.
 We should accept Hume's claim that beliefs and desires are distinct experience that are essential to explaining the motivating reasons behind every human action.
 But we should reject his claims that desires are beyond rational criticism.
 This will be based on an anti-Humean theory of normative reasons.
+In essence, moral judgments express desires that an agent believes they would have if they were fully rational.

 ## The Expressivist Challenge